freednara/NextGenENOS/docs/REGISTRATION_HANDLER_SETUP_GUIDE.md

-# CommunityRegistrationHandler Setup Guide
+# Community Registration Handler Setup Guide

 ## **Configuring Automatic Cart Creation for New Community Users**

-**Purpose**: This guide walks the admin through configuring the `CommunityRegistrationHandler` class to automatically create shopping carts for new community users upon registration.
+**Purpose**: This guide walks the admin through configuring the `ENOS_CommunityRegistrationHandler` class to automatically create shopping carts for new community users upon registration.

 ---